CZ-TAO12/MIM/README.md

 # MIM

 This repo provides a reference implementation of MIM as described in the paper:
-Enhancing Information Diffusion Prediction with Cross-Cascade Hypergraph and Past-Future Knowledge Distillation
+Disentangling Inter- and Intra-Cascades Dynamics for Information Diffusion Prediction (TKDE)

 ## Dependencies